-- Holyoke Soldiers' Home infection control staff are enforcing PPE use and sharing best practices for the safety and protection of residents and staff.
-This includes eight new PPE coaches who are on the units to provide additional friendly correction and coaching to ensure staff are compliant with proper use across all shifts, a function in addition to the training staff have already received. - As veteran residents are being cared for, their status and symptoms are being closely monitored and they are being retested as appropriate.
-As results are returned, residents are being cohorted appropriately. - The Holyoke Soldiers' Home is ensuring adequate staffing ratios for veteran resident care, and is continuing to post for and hire permanent staff.
-This week, several CNAs have been onboarded a mix of permanent, per-diem, and contracted -- to support veteran care. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Holyoke, Soldiers' Home in Chelsea, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - Regular family communication continues from Holyoke Soldiers' Home staff through video chat, and the Family Hotline is available for ad hoc updates with support from social work and clinical staff. - Families can call the Family Hotline at 413-552-4764 Monday Friday 8:00 a.m.
-6:00 p.m., and Saturday 9:00 a.m. - 1:00 p.m.; Families can also request updates via email at CommunicationsMailbox-HLY@Mass.gov. - Please note the Soldiers' Home can only share medical information about a resident with the authorized health care proxy on file.
-If a family member requests an update and is not the health care proxy, the name of the health care proxy will be shared and it will be suggested that the health care proxy should call and request the update. - The total numbers at the Holyoke Soldiers' Home as of Wednesday: - o 82 veteran resident deaths (70 positive, 11 negatives, 1 unknown) - Today's update includes 2 deaths: both positive, DNR, DNH - Testing results of all residents - 80 veteran residents have tested positive - 55 veteran residents have tested negative - 9 veteran residents have pending tests - Of all residents: - 105 residents are onsite - 39 residents are offsite - 31 residents are at a dedicated skilled nursing unit at Holyoke Medical Center - 8 residents are receiving acute care offsite - o 81 employees have tested positive
+- This week, PPE coaches are on the units at the Holyoke Soldiers' Home to provide additional friendly correction and coaching to ensure staff are compliant with proper use across all shifts, a function in addition to the training staff have already received. - As veteran residents are being cared for, their status and symptoms are being closely monitored and they are being retested as appropriate.
+As results are returned, residents are being cohorted appropriately. - Through recruiting and staffing efforts, the Holyoke Soldiers' Home will be onboarding an additional cohort of new staff on Monday.
+The Home is ensuring adequate staffing ratios for veteran resident care, and is continuing to post for and hire permanent staff.
+This is in addition to several nursing staff that were onboarded this week -- a mix of permanent, per-diem, and contracted -- to support veteran care. - Governor Charlie Baker has advised flags be lowered to half-staff until the end of the public health emergency at the Soldiers' Home in Holyoke, Soldiers' Home in Chelsea, as well as the Massachusetts Veterans Memorial Cemetery in Agawam and Winchendon due to the fact Military Honors are unavailable during this public health crisis. - Regular family communication continues from Holyoke Soldiers' Home staff through video chat, and the Family Hotline is available for ad hoc updates with support from social work and clinical staff. - Families can call the Family Hotline at 413-552-4764 Monday Friday 8:00 a.m.
+4:00 p.m.
+Families can also request updates via email at CommunicationsMailbox-HLY@Mass.gov.
+The hotline hours have been adjusted given the reduction in call volume, and families who need to inquire about their loved one outside of the hotline hours are welcome to call the Home at 413-532-9475. - Please note the Soldiers' Home can only share medical information about a resident with the authorized health care proxy on file.
+If a family member requests an update and is not the health care proxy, the name of the health care proxy will be shared and it will be suggested that the health care proxy should call and request the update. - The total numbers at the Holyoke Soldiers' Home as of Friday May 1: - o 83 veteran resident deaths (71 positive, 11 negatives, 1 unknown) - Testing results of all residents - 80 veteran residents have tested positive - 61 veteran residents have tested negative - 1 veteran resident have pending tests - o Of all residents - 106 residents are onsite - 36 residents are offsite - 32 residents are at a dedicated skilled nursing unit at Holyoke Medical Center - 4 residents are receiving acute care offsite - 81 employees have tested positive